fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DNS/v2.3.0/Remove-AzureRmDnsRecordSet.md

 You can pass a **RecordSet** object to this cmdlet by using the pipeline operator or as a parameter.
 To identify a record set by name and type without using a **RecordSet** object, you must pass the zone as a **DnsZone** object to this cmdlet by using the pipeline operator or as a parameter, or alternatively you can specify the *ZoneName* and *ResourceGroupName* parameters.

-The *Confirm* parameter and $ConfirmPreference pn_PowerShell_short variable can be used to control the standard pn_PowerShell_short confirmation behavior.
+You can use the Confirm parameter and $ConfirmPreference Windows PowerShell variable to control whether the cmdlet prompts you for confirmation.

-Because of the potential impact of deleting an in-use zone, a second level of confirmation is used in addition to the standard pn_PowerShell_short behavior.
-This can be suppressed using the *Force* parameter.

 When specifying the record set using a **RecordSet** object, the record set is not deleted if it has been changed in Azure DNS since the local **RecordSet** object was retrieved.
 This provides protection for concurrent changes.